Guide to Student Privacy Rights

 Where can I find out more information about FERPA?

 The U.S. Department of Education enforces FERPA.
 The Department maintains a FERPA website (with links to FERPA regulations).

 The privacy protection FERPA gives to students is very broad.
 With limited exceptions discussed below, part 99.3 of the FERPA regulations gives privacy protection to all student "education records."
 Education records are defined as "[t] hose records that are directly related to a student and [are] [m]aintained by an educational agency or institution or by a party acting for the agency or institution."
 Examples of student records entitled to FERPA privacy protection are grade reports, transcripts, and most disciplinary files.
-A more extensive list is available in the undergraduate catalog.
+See University policy 500 - Access to Education Records for more information.

 Unless personally identifiable information from a student's educational record falls under a specified exception, the information cannot be released to third parties (including parents) without signed and dated written consent from the student.